a7hybnj2/MacOS_KillKey/README.md

 - Does this cause: `error: gpg failed to sign the data`?
 	- It seems to mess it up somehow.
 Probably because of the 'FORCE' logout.
 	- Run `gpgconf --kill gpg-agent` and it should reload and work again.

+## Hardware

+- `magnetic 20-pin usb-c adapter` is a good starting search string.
+	- I found mine on aliexpress for about $6 shipped.
+When I got them they were branded 'Upmely'.
+- just buy the smallest, in both dimensions and capacity, usb drive you can find.
+	- I bought the SanDisk Ultra 16GB on Amazon for $7.

 ## TODO